Programs & Education

 We need flies for our service programs!
 We challenge tiers to tie a dozen identical flies and gift them to our service programs.
 For more info, see the Tie-a-Dozen Challenge page.

-These programs are free to all participants.
-These programs are made possible by our great network of partners and supporters and, of course, our volunteers.
+These programs are free to all participants and are made possible by our great network of partners and supporters and, of course, our volunteers.

 If you like to get involved in any of these programs, please contact us at info@hsfc.us.